Klaus Dinger: 1973–1975: Neu! and La Düsseldorf

 Following the release of Neu!
 2, Brain still expected the group to tour in support of the album, but the failure of the previous year's tour prompted Dinger and Rother to seek a new backing band and tour venues.
 To this end, Dinger travelled to London with his brother Thomas to try and organise a Neu! tour there.
 Although the visit was planned to last only six weeks or so, the Dinger brothers failed to return, staying for substantially longer.
 Despite this they achieved, in Dinger's words, "nothing," having met both John Peel and Karen Townshend (wife of Pete) and presented them with copies of Neu!'s debut, but - in spite of receiving an enthusiastic response from Peel, who played several tracks from the album on his BBC Radio 1 show - failed to drum up any commercial interest in the band.

 Meanwhile, in Germany, Michael Rother had travelled to the famous Forst Commune, in an attempt to recruit Dieter Moebius and Hans-Joachim Roedelius of Cluster to play in an extended Neu! line-up.
 Rother, who unlike Dinger was interested in the Krautrock scene contemporary with Neu!, had been impressed by the track "Im Süden" from Cluster's second album Cluster II.
-He at first envisaged a Neu!–Cluster super-group, containing Dinger, Moebius, Roedelius and himself.
 After an initial jam between Moebius, Roedelius and Rother at Forst (captured in the track "Ohrwurm" on Harmonia's debut) Rother decided to stay at Forst and prepare a new album with Moebius and Roedelius as Harmonia, essentially abandoning his work with Dinger.
 Rother keeps a studio at Forst to this day.